If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

-Social media sites like Google+ and Facebook continue to favour images and videos over text.
-You should consider this discovery when creating and promoting your content.
+Social media sites like Facebook, Instagram and Pinterest continue to favour images and videos over text.
+You should consider this when creating and promoting your content.

 Better yet, take the photos yourself.
-You’ll not only get around any copyright boundaries – you’ll set yourself apart.
+You’ll not only get around any copyright boundaries – you’ll set yourself apart from the competition.

 Always offer exceptional value